-Charitable donations are an excellent way to help your favorite cause, your church, a foundation, a school, or any other registered charitable institution of your choice.
-Americans made $373.25 billion of charitable donations in 2015, which was 4.1% higher than in 2014.
-The average annual household contribution was $2,974.
-In 2015, the majority of charitable dollars went to religious institutions (32%), educational organizations (15%), human services (12%), grantmaking foundations (11%), and health organizations (8%).
+Charitable donations are an excellent way to help your favorite cause, church, foundation, school, or other registered charitable institution of your choice.
+Americans made $484.85 billion in charitable donations in 2021, which was 4% higher than 2020.
+The average annual household contribution was $2,534.
+In 2021, the majority of charitable dollars went to religion (27%), education (14%), human services (13%), grantmaking foundations (13%), and public-society benefit (11%).

 1. Meet the requirements for charitable donations

-In order to receive tax deductions for your gift, donations need to meet certain requirements.
+You can receive tax deductions for your donations as long as they meet specific requirements.
 Some of the most important rules are:

 - You have to give to qualified charitable organizations approved by the IRS.
 The charity can be public or private.
 Usually, public charities receive more favorable tax treatment.